mindovermiles262/tictactoe/README.md

 Written for [The Odin Project's](http://www.theodinproject.com) Ruby course.
 More information [here](http://www.theodinproject.com/courses/ruby-programming/lessons/oop)

 ## Use
-Download `tictactoe.rb` and open in terminal by typing `ruby tictactoe.rb`
+Download files and run `ruby main.rb` from directory root

-Alternativly, an online version can be found [here](https://repl.it/GBDI/0)

 ## Testing (RSpec)
 * Start by writing tests to make sure players win when they should, e.g. when the board reads X X X across the top row, your `#game-over` method (or its equivalent) should trigger.